 In tertiary educational institutions, website design is usually treated more as art than as a business discipline.
 In contrast, an SEO consultant usually has a much greater focus on the business aspect, often at the expense of the artistic elements.

 The challenge all business websites have is how to generate potential client leads online.
-Invariably, acquisition of new business is far more expensive than maintaining an existing client base.
-New online clients will usually find you via searches on the Big 3 – Google, Yahoo and MSN’s Bing search engines (SE’s).
+Invariably, the acquisition of a new business is far more expensive than maintaining an existing client base.
+New online clients will usually find you via searches on the Big 3 – Google, Yahoo and MSN’s Bing search engines (SEs).
 A comprehensive small business SEO package will help improve traffic and enquiries.